 The children in college no longer needed my cinnamon rolls.
 I was their past tense mother, the mom who raised them.
 Now we were all "adults", my position, the one who takes care of holidays and pays household bills.

-At the office I could be replaced by a book keeper.
+At the office, I could be replaced by a bookkeeper.
 My business card title, "Office Manager" was a misnomer for social secretary.
 I didn't have a real job and finding one outside of the office made no sense for what the business generated.
 I was simply an appendage, not necessary for anything.
-While trying to accompany my husband on business trips with his frequent flyer miles I often was left home, alone.
+While trying to accompany my husband on business trips with his frequent flyer miles, I often was left home, alone.

 He had his mistress, the business.
 Who was I, simply the provider of domestic tranquility?
-Financially well off, I became a Nordstrom's and Sak's Fifth Avenue attired ornament who spent half a day once a week at a salon, maintained shoulder length hair, bathed in a bubble bath, used exotic lotions to keep a supple skin and layered it with expensive French lingerie.
-I drove a SL500 cream colored hardtop Mercedes with vanity license plate, in short, a stereotype rich, bitch, ornament, a title which didn’t annoy me.
+Financially well off, I became a Nordstrom's and Sak's Fifth Avenue attired ornament who spent half a day once a week at a salon, maintained shoulder-length hair, bathed in a bubble bath, used exotic lotions to keep a supple skin and layered it with expensive French lingerie.
+I drove an SL500 cream-colored hardtop Mercedes with a vanity license plate, in short, a stereotype rich, bitch, ornament, a title that didn’t annoy me.

 It kept me from seeing myself as past tense but wasn’t enough to avoid a mid-life crisis; I needed something dramatic, a statement greater than wearing an orange dress.

 After wishing for larger breasts since Erica I decided the ornament needed a boob job.
-They went from 34 B to 36 C on a summer afternoon in a plastic surgeon's office with periareolar saline implants, not to big boob bimbo, just a notch up, so I told myself.
-Once the soreness receded I put on heels and stood naked before my full-length mirror and admired my new shape.
+They went from 34 B to 36 C on a summer afternoon in a plastic surgeon's office with periareolar saline implants, not into big boob bimbo, just a notch up, so I told myself.
+Once the soreness receded, I put on heels and stood naked before my full-length mirror and admired my new shape.
 Maybe I was a boob girl, they looked great.

 The attention my upscale appearance garnered ensured I wasn’t a past tense woman.
-I wanted men to notice my eyes, hair, neck nape, legs, clothes and breasts, walking by, entering a building, getting in or out of a car, I wanted to be noticed, the opposite when young.
+I wanted men to notice my eyes, hair, neck nape, legs, clothes, and breasts, walking by, entering a building, getting in or out of a car, I wanted to be noticed, the opposite when young.
 I smiled thinking about my Pee Che folder hiding once upon a time.
 Now I was the crudely referred to, attention whore.
 It was fun to flirt as a 40-year old woman but only if men flirted back.
 I made sure they did.

 Author Notes: With middle age crisis also comes the realization it is her and only her who is to blame for her wantonness.